 In short, you are not allowed to drive your vehicle off of a road.

-However, the BLM does not allow you to park your vehicle directly on a road.
+However, the BLM does allow you to park your vehicle off the road in a previously used campsite or clearing.
 You must move your vehicle(s) and camping equipment well enough away from a road so as not to block the flow of traffic or endanger lives.
-But, if you’re not allowed to drive your vehicle off a road, what do you do?

 BLM officers will allow campers to drive their vehicles off of a road so long as they don’t damage natural habitats.
 You are not allowed to destroy bushes, cut down trees, move big rocks, or disturb archaeological remnants.
 If you can find a clear patch of earth that looks solid, or a site that was previously used for camping, you’re good.

-However, you are not allowed to joy ride across the land.
+You are not allowed to make a new road on BLM land.
+Nor are you allowed to joy ride across the land.
 The BLM only allows you drive off of a road just for the purposes of setting up camp, and usually in previously-used campsites.

 The BLM Has Rules for Off-Highway Vehicles